pubky/pubky-nexus/nexus-common/Readme.md

 The `nexus-common` crate offers:

-- **Configuration Management:**
+- **Configuration Management:** TOML-based loader with default file generation, home‑dir expansion, and asynchronous loading
-  Load configuration files from TOML using a trait-based loader.

 - **Database Connectivity:**
   Connect to Neo4j and Redis using dedicated connectors.
 Use functions such as `get_neo4j_graph()` and `get_redis_conn()` to obtain connections for executing queries and handling errors.